Types of Coffee DrinksLast updated on 9/14/2021

 Not all coffee is brewed in the same way.
-Different brewing styles can result in changes in the flavor and strength of the drink.
-Here are just a few brewing styles that you may choose to incorporate in your shop:
+Different brewing styles can cause changes in the flavor and strength of the drink.
+Here are just a few brewing styles that you may incorporate in your shop:

 Ground coffee is added to a brew basket and placed in an automatic coffee machine for this brewing style.
 Gravity is used to pass water through the grounds, resulting in a traditional cup of coffee.

-- Pour Over.
 This brewing style is achieved by pouring boiling water slowly through coffee grounds as they sit in a filter basket.
-The coffee then drips into a single cup, resulting in a strong brew.
+The coffee then drips into a single cup, resulting in a potent brew.

-- Espresso.
 To achieve an espresso brew, you'll need an espresso or cappuccino machine.
-These machines pass pressurized hot water is passed through a filter containing dark roasted finely ground coffee beans.
+These machines pass pressurized hot water through a filter containing dark roasted finely ground coffee beans.
 The force of the water produces a highly concentrated coffee shot.
 This is the method most commonly used for the base of coffee drinks.

 Brewed in a similar method to the espresso, pressurized water is passed through the coffee grounds.
 However, you would use half the amount of water.
 The shorter brewing cycle creates a more concentrated and darker shot of espresso.

 Different Coffee Drinks

-Most coffee drinks consist of three common ingredients: espresso, steamed milk, and foam.
+Most coffee drinks comprise three common ingredients: espresso, steamed milk, and foam.
 Additional toppings can be added based on your customers’ unique preferences.
 The following are just some of the coffee drinks and possible cup pairings you may consider adding to your menu.
 It’s important to note that drink ratios may vary from coffee shop to coffee shop.

-The espresso, also known as a short black, is approximately one ounce of highly concentrated coffee.
+The espresso, also known as a short black, is approximately 1 oz. of highly concentrated coffee.
 Although simple in appearance, it can be difficult to master.

 - Ratio: 1 shot of espresso